mr-mojtaba/visi-assistant/README.md

-# Voice Assistant
+# VISI Assistant
-Voice assistant project, developed with Python.
+Visi is a voice assistant project developed with Python.
+It currently has more than 20 features, some of which I will mention here.
-It has 20 features, such as announcing the weather, date, and time, opening the software, turning off the computer, etc.
+Writing and reading text, searching in Google, searching in Wikipedia, showing the weather, announcing the date and time, opening the software, turning off the computer, etc.

 ### Python used version:
-Python 3.12.1
+Python 3.12.0

 ### Used python packages and their versions:
 Mouselnfo 0.1.3